 It’s very hard to build something that like these days, because we don’t produce anyone worthy of putting on top of it.
 Churchill could have pulled it off.
 But even he would have looked a bit wierd with his bowler hat on and cigar puffing out his mouth.
 He is a statue man, not a column one.
 So who else could we put up there?
 Marlbrough and Wellington, but that’s it.
 Certainly no one from the last 200 years.

-He looks pretty grand up there.
 It’s not until you zoom in close with your camera that you notice the statue isn’t all that good.
-He’s got no eyes, for starters, and the clothes are very flat and bland.
+He’s got no eyes and the clothes are very flat and bland.
 But it doesn’t matter when you’re seeing it from the ground because you can’t pick out the detail.

 The last one is the best because it actually shows the moment he got shot onboard HMS Victory.
 You can see him slumped back looking a bit peed off – not surprising as he’s just been shot in the shoulder.
 If you go and visit the National Maritime Museum then you can see the actual jacket he was wearing with a bullet hole in it.